prithishh3/rtd-tutorial/docs/source/index.rst

-Rough Ellipsoid Structure Tools (REST)!
+Rough Ellipsoid Structure Tools (REST)
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers